dspitz716/udacity_project_1/README.md

 Note: `conn.set_session(autocommit=True)` ensures that we do not need to commit the session for every action in the notebook.

 ### Creation of databases
+`!python create_tables.py`
-run this script to drop and recreate the tables before running any tests in the `!python create_tables.py`
+run this script to drop and recreate the tables before running any tests in the notebook

 ### populate tables with data
 `! python etl.py`